astronomer/docs/learn/airflow-params.md

 ## Define DAG-level param defaults

-To specify params for all runs of a given DAG, pass new default values to the `param` parameter of the `@dag` decorator or the `DAG` class in your DAG file.
+To specify params for all runs of a given DAG, pass default values to the `param` parameter of the `@dag` decorator or the `DAG` class in your DAG file.
 You can directly specify a default value or use the `Param` class to define a default value with additional attributes.

 The DAG below has two DAG-level params with defaults: `param1` and `param2`, the latter only accepting integers.

 <CodeBlock language="python">{simple_param_dag}</CodeBlock>

-If you trigger an individual DAG run from the Airflow UI, the **Trigger DAG** now renders a form for each param.
-From here, you can then override your new defaults for individual DAG runs.
+If you define DAG-level param defaults, the **Trigger DAG w/config** UI renders a form for each param.
+From this UI, you can then override your defaults for individual DAG runs.
 A param with a red asterisk is a required param.

 ![Trigger DAG with simple defaults](/img/guides/airflow-params_simple_param_dag_trigger_ui.png)